VivyTeam/code-style/README.md

-# uvita custom checkstyle
+# vivy Java Code-CheckStyle

+This plugin helps to reformat existing codebase to adopted CodeStyle and work in conjuction with other settings as specified in the steps below.

 ## Configuration steps

-1. Clone the repository and run the install.sh file.

-2. Add this to your ` build.gradle ` file
+1. Add this to your ` build.gradle ` file : This is to fail build operation if there exists codestyles error(s).
 ```
 apply plugin: 'checkstyle'